How do I make an appointment?

 Yes, I have a First Class BSc (Hons) Degree in Counselling and Psychotherapy from Middlesex University.
 I am a Fully Accredited Member of the Irish Association for Counselling and Psychotherapy (IACP).

-I am also a CBT practitioner and a trained Mindfulness specialist in the therapeutic space.
+I am also a CBT practitioner, CBT for weightloss therapist and a trained Mindfulness specialist in the therapeutic space.
+I have also received Infant Loss Training (IFL) in Pregnancy and Infant Loss and Assisting Clients with "Subsequent Pregnancies After Loss".

 What is the cost of the session?